First Sounds with SuperCollider

 UGens

 Inside the synth node, the UGen (Unit Generator) SinOsc is used.
-UGens are the binary building blocks for signal processing on the server.
-Most UGens can be used with audio rate (.ar) or control rate (.kr).
+UGens` are the building blocks for signal processing on the server.
+Most ``UGens can be used with audio rate (.ar) or control rate (.kr) (read more on rates and signal types in the section on buses .

 In the ScIDE, there are several ways to get information on the active nodes on the SC server.
 The node tree can be visualized in the server menu options or printed from sclang, by evaluating: